Unlisted Brand • Rebelle EDP by Rihanna • Fragrances

 Age: 19-24 Skin: Normal, Medium Brown, Warm Hair: Brown, Wavy, Medium Eyes: Brown

 Yikes, this was a huge disappointment.
 I read so many remarks touting this as a softer TM Angel so I did a blind buy.
 Rebelle certainly packs plenty of patchouli and cocoa.
 The amber and heliotrope come in much later and make for a powdery drydown.
 I am stunned by this fragrance because it has so many notes I love but I really do not like it at all.
 Many have remarked on it smelling low-quality and cheap and I have to agree.
 I was expecting the choco-coffee richness of Bond No. 9 with some floral elements but this just smells off.
-It reminds me of no-name Easter chocolates with their waxy, chalky texture, cigarette smoke, and generic brand Kahlua.
+I saw this compared to the smell of ethnic hair care products and I am inclined to agree.
+I do not say that in a pejorative sense, just that such a smell is not something I desire in a fragrance.
+Rebelle reminds me of no-name Easter chocolates with their waxy, chalky texture, cigarette smoke, and generic brand Kahlua.
 I also think the bottle design is incredibly dated and hideous so that alone would deter me from buying a FB.
 Rebelle was not so much a rebel, more of a tacky wannabe.

 Age: 56 & Over Skin: Dry, Fair, Cool Hair: Blond, Straight, Fine Eyes: Blue